aboutcode-org/aboutcode/docs/source/aboutcode-toolkit/reference.rst

 ::

-    -filter TEXT

-        Filter for the output inventory.

-    $ about inventory --filter "license_expression=gpl-2.0" LOCATION OUTPUT

     The above command will only inventory the ABOUT files which have the "license_expression: gpl-2.0"

     -f, --format [json|csv]

         Set OUTPUT file format.  [default: csv]

     $ about inventory -f json LOCATION OUTPUT

-    --mapping

-        See mapping.config for details

-    --mapping-file

-        Same behavior as `--mapping` but with custom mapping file

-    $ about inventory --mapping-file CUSTOM_MAPPING_FILE_PATH LOCATION OUTPUT

-    --mapping-output

-        Same behavior as `--mapping-file` but with custom mapping file In the custom mapping file, the left side is the custom key name where the right side is the ABOUT field name.
-For instance,
-        Component: name

-        The "Component" is a custom field name for the output The "name" is one of the defaul ABOUT field name that user want to convert

-    $ about inventory --mapping-output CUSTOM_MAPPING_FILE_PATH LOCATION OUTPUT

     --verbose